-In a food processor either pulse the cooked fruit or push it through your slicer blade.
+Remove the fruit and discard the water.
+Slice each fruit horizontally and remove the seeds.
+In a food processor, either pulse the cooked fruit or push it through your slicer blade.

-In a deep thick pot pour the sugar, top it with the warm cut fruit.
-Add the salt and lemon juice.
-Mix it well.
-On a low flame mix the jam until all the sugar crystals have dissolved.
-Keep brushing the sides with cold water to clear the sugar crystals.
-Bring it all to a rolling boil, keep uncovered and cook for 20 to 30 minutes.
+In a deep thick pot, pour the sugar, then top it with the warm cut fruit.
+Add the salt and lemon juice and mix it well.
+On a low flame, mix the jam until all the sugar crystals have dissolved.
+Keep brushing the sides with cold water to remove the sugar crystals.
+Bring it all to a rolling boil, keep it uncovered and cook for 20 to 30 minutes.
 The mixture will be sticky.
 If you like a tight jam, boil it further.

-Bring to a boil for 5 minutes and remove from the fire.
-Place in a sterilised jar.
-Store in a cool place.
+Bring it to a boil for 5 minutes and remove it from the fire.
+Place it in a sterilised jar.
+Keep it in a cool place.

 The World of Parsi Cooking: Food Across Borders is a 3 award winning book.
 It has been self published in July 2019 and will be going into its second print in 2022.